 There were two words, said Michele Norris, missing in Jose Antonio Vargas' New York Times Magazine piece.
-Vargas, as we reported, is the Pulitzer-Prize winning journalist who came out as an undocumented immigrant in a detailed story to be published on Sunday.
+Vargas, as we reported, is the Pulitzer Prize-winning journalist who came out as an undocumented immigrant in a detailed story to be published on Sunday.
 But, Michele told him, he never said, "I'm sorry."

-In the piece, Vargas recounts how he had to doctor a Social Security card and say that he was a U.S. citizen to obtain jobs at publcations like the San Francisco Chronicle, The Washington Post and The Huffington Post.
+In the piece, Vargas recounts how he had to doctor a Social Security card and say that he was a U.S. citizen to obtain jobs at publications like the San Francisco Chronicle, The Washington Post and The Huffington Post.

-But those lies, he said, got to him:
+But those lies, he said, got to him.

 Vargas said it's important to remember that he came forward with his story.

 "It's get exhausting," he said.
 "I came forward because I couldn't do it anymore.
-If I can't do it anymore imagine how many millions of other people out there can't do it anymore?
+If I can't do it anymore, imagine how many millions of other people out there can't do it anymore.

-"Imagine how many kids out there ... who are sitting in those classrooms across this country are thinking to themselves what am I going to do" he said.
+"Imagine how many kids out there ... who are sitting in those classrooms across this country are thinking to themselves, 'What am I going to do?'" he said.

 "This is what this is about."